FRINXio/FRINX-machine/README.md

 ## Multi-node deployment
-UniFlow services are deployed on swarm manager node and UniConifig services are deployed on swarm worker node.
+UniFlow services are deployed on swarm manager node and UniConifig services are deployed on swarm worker nodes.

-NOTE: Before starting multi-node deployment, it is **necessary to set the ENVIRONMENT variables** in the .env file!
-[Preparing Environment](#preparing-environment)
+NOTE: Before starting multi-node deployment, it is **necessary to generate uniconfig compose files** with `generate_uc_compose.sh` script!

-### Preparing worker node for UniConfig services
+### Preparing worker nodes for UniConfig services

 Install and set-up docker-ce on worker node:
 ```sh